- 1 Relationships between rheumatic disease and cancer

 - Scleroderma / Systemic Sclerosis -like skin changes (with Raynaud's and hard skin) may also occur after bleomycin treatment.

 - Graft-versus-host disease (GVHD) may occur after transplant, including Bone marrow transplant (HMAS).
 Raynaud's phenomenon is not typical

 - Granulocyte and granulocyte macrophage colony stimulating factor (G-CSF / GM-CSF) used as a supplement for some chemotherapy.
 The treatment may lead to acute, symmetrical arthritis in multiple joints.
 Symptoms usually occur within a few days after the end of treatment.

 - Interferon alpha (INF alpha) and interferon gamma (INF gamma) against lymphoproliferative cancer (Lymphoma, Leukemia and others) may trigger transient Systemic lupus (SLE)- similar symptoms.
-Fallback of Hepatitis C infection can cause joint pain og Rheumatoid arthritis like symptoms
+Relapse of Hepatitis C infection can cause joint pain og Rheumatoid arthritis like symptoms

 - Interleukin-2 which is used among other things against metastatic Malignant melanoma (Skin cancer) and kidney cancer may trigger Psoriasis arthritis, Ankylosing spondylitis, Rheumatoid arthritis, Myositis and other rheumatic diseases.
 Usually, symptoms ease when treatment is completed